 Next in the journal is four pages of dotted pages that are labeled “Planning Space.”

 The next section includes monthly planning pages.
 There are twelve sets of these pages.
 The monthly page comes as two pages.
-On the first page there is a section for notes and then a monthly overview listing the dates in a vertical column.
+On the first page there is a section for notes and then a monthly overview (or monthly log) listing the dates in a vertical column.
 There is space on both the right and left side of the page so you could potentially track future appointment for work and personal reasons.
+I like to track ideas for blog posts and social media in my planner and could see doing this on these monthly logs.

 Next are your weekly pages.
 Each week, you will have a weekly page including a planner page with a time grid to mark down appointments.
 Underneath the time grid is a box area that is approximately the size of an Erin Condren box.
 There is also space around the calendar where you could take notes or do some lettering.